Rob McKay: Research

 Research in 2020 in which McKay was involved, explored why in recent decades, contrary to models generally showing a decrease, Antarctic sea-ice has increased while the ice shelf has thinned.
 A Holocene sediment core off East Antarctica was examined and showed that there had been a rapid sea-ice increase during the mid-Holocene period, despite melting glaciers and climate warming.
-The study concluded that there is a "data-model mismatch...[and suggested]...better representation of the role of evolving ice shelf cavities on oceanic water mass evolution and sea-ice dynamics... will be fundamental to understanding the oceanographic and glaciological implications of future ice shelf loss in the Antarctic...[and]...Incorporating this feedback mechanism into global climate models will be important for future projections of Antarctic changes."
+The study concluded that there was a "data-model mismatch...[and suggested]...better representation of the role of evolving ice shelf cavities on oceanic water mass evolution and sea-ice dynamics... will be fundamental to understanding the oceanographic and glaciological implications of future ice shelf loss in the Antarctic...[and]...Incorporating this feedback mechanism into global climate models will be important for future projections of Antarctic changes".
 Subsequent work on this core showed biological productivity in this region was heavily influenced by sea ice break up events associated with the El Nino Southern Oscillation.